Hampo/BetterDiscordPlugins/README.md

 # BetterDiscordPlugins
-My collection of BetterDiscord plugins
+My collection of BetterDiscord plugins.
+Contact Proddy#7272 on Discord.